davidstone/bounded-integer/readme.md

 ## Prerequisites

-* gcc version 4.8.2 or newer, with c++ support. gcc version 4.8.1 and older will not work. `bounded_integer` makes use of C++1y (C++14) features and needs some of the bug fixes added in 4.8.2 to compile correctly.
+* gcc version 4.9.0 or newer, with c++ support or clang 3.4.0 or newer.
+Note that gcc 4.9.0 is not yet released, so you will have to build from trunk. `bounded_integer` makes use of C++1y (C++14) features.
 * Boost.
 Listed as boost-devel in Fedora repositories. `bounded_integer` is currently tested against version 1.53.0.
 * SCons is used for the build process for the test set up, but it is not needed to use the library.